 - f.
+In the event of a confirmed case of COVID-19 at any jobsite, the following must take place: - i.
+Immediately remove the infected individual from the jobsite with directions to seek medical care. - ii.
+Each location the infected worker was at must be decontaminated and sanitized by an outside vendor certified in hazmat clean ups, and work in these locations must cease until decontamination and sanitization is complete. - iii.
+The County Public Health Department must be notified immediately and any additional requirements per the County health officials must be completed, including full compliance with any tracing efforts by the County. - g.
 Where construction work occurs within an occupied residential unit, separate work areas must be sealed off from the remainder of the unit with physical barriers such as plastic sheeting or closed doors sealed with tape to the extent feasible.
 If possible, workers must access the work area from an alternative entry/exit door to the entry/exit door used by residents.
 Available windows and exhaust fans must be used to ventilate the work area.
 If residents have access to the work area between workdays, the work area must be cleaned and sanitized at the beginning and at the end of workdays.
-Every effort must be taken to minimize contact between workers and residents, including maintaining a minimum of six feet of social distancing at all times. - g.
+Every effort must be taken to minimize contact between workers and residents, including maintaining a minimum of six feet of social distancing at all times. - h.
 Where construction work occurs within common areas of an occupied residential or commercial building or a mixed-use building in use by on-site employees or residents, separate work areas must be sealed off from the rest of the common areas with physical barriers such as plastic sheeting or closed doors sealed with tape to the extent feasible.
 If possible, workers must access the work area from an alternative building entry/exit door to the building entry/exit door used by residents or other users of the building.
-Every effort must be taken to minimize contact between worker and building residents and users, including maintaining a minimum of six feet of social distancing at all times. - h.
-Prohibit gatherings of any size on the jobsite, including gatherings for breaks or eating, except for meetings regarding compliance with this protocol or as strictly necessary to carry out a task associated with the construction project. - i.
+Every effort must be taken to minimize contact between worker and building residents and users, including maintaining a minimum of six feet of social distancing at all times. - i.
+Prohibit gatherings of any size on the jobsite, including gatherings for breaks or eating, except for meetings regarding compliance with this protocol or as strictly necessary to carry out a task associated with the construction project. - j.
 Cal-OSHA requires employers to provide water, which should be provided in single-serve containers.
-Sharing of any of any food or beverage is strictly prohibited and if sharing is observed, the worker must be sent home for the day. - j.
+Sharing of any of any food or beverage is strictly prohibited and if sharing is observed, the worker must be sent home for the day. - k.
 Provide personal protective equipment (PPE) specifically for use in construction, including gloves, goggles, face shields, and face coverings as appropriate for the activity being performed.
 At no time may a contractor secure or use medical-grade PPE unless required due to the medical nature of a jobsite.
-Face coverings must be worn in compliance with the Health Officer's Order dated April 17, 2020, or any subsequently issued or amended order. - k.
-Strictly control "choke points" and "high-risk areas" where workers are unable to maintain six-foot social distancing and prohibit or limit use to ensure that six-foot distance can easily be maintained between individuals. - Minimize interactions and maintain social distancing with all site visitors, including delivery workers, design professional and other project consultants, government agency representatives, including building and fire inspectors, and residents at residential construction sites. - m.
-Stagger trades as necessary to reduce density and allow for easy maintenance of minimum six-foot separation.
+Face coverings must be worn in compliance with Section 5 of the Health Officer's Order No. C19-12, dated April 17, 2020, or any subsequently issued or amended order. - l.
+Prohibit use of microwaves, water coolers, and other similar shared equipment.